Vandivier/afterecon/content/2014-11-14-an-update-on-the-litecoin-explosion.md

 ---
-title: An Update on the Litecoin Explosion
+title: "An Update on the Litecoin Explosion"
 date: 2014-11-14 16:10:20
 author: John Vandivier
 ---